(Un)reasonable Allure of Ante-hoc Interpretability for High-stakes Domains: Transparency Is Necessary but Insufficient for Comprehensibility: Ante-hoc Interpretability Desiderata

-A transparent predictive system -- as outlined above -- is a prerequisite for understanding the operation of its parts or as a whole.
-This property by itself, however, is insufficient for explainability as we still need a mechanism to extract, reason about and interpret relevant insights into such models -- a process characterised by the following desiderata.
+Transparency of a predictive system, as outlined above, is a prerequisite for understanding the operation of its parts or as a whole.
+This property by itself, however, is insufficient for comprehensibility as we still need a mechanism to extract, reason about and interpret relevant insights into such models -- a process characterised by the desiderata outlined below.
+This aspect of explainable artificial intelligence -- the chasm between transparent modelling and explainee understanding -- is largely overlooked in the literature~\cite{keenan2023mind}.
+Addressing this sociotechnical gap is likely to require insights from \emph{human cognition} to study explanatory human--machine interactions; specifically, how a diverse collection of explanations and the (interactive) process through which they are delivered affect the user's ability to develop the desired level of understanding~\cite{mueller2021principles}.

 \paragraph{Is Interpretability Modular?} Small transparent models, such as shallow trees or sparse linear classifiers, that can be grasped in their entirety are inherently interpretable given relevant technical and domain knowledge.
 As their size increases they may nonetheless become overwhelming, especially if their structure or information processing strategy prevents their modular interpretation.
-Models that process data hierarchically (e.g., classification and regression trees~\cite{breiman1984classification}) or whose predictions depend on factors that can be handled independently (e.g., generalised additive models~\cite{hastie1986generalized}) can with certain caveats remain interpretable regardless of their complexity.
-Presenting parsimonious and cognitively digestible chunks of information may require reducing the scope of an explanation and abstracting away certain aspects of the model's operational context, thus, while remaining truthful, implicitly offering a partial and incomplete view.
-For example, counterfactuals are appealing because they prescribe a small alteration, a necessity that limits them to a single instance and requires other features to remain unchanged; a large decision tree may not be interpretable as a whole, but most of its structure can be ignored when investigating a certain subspace or when one logical rule is responsible for the predictive behaviour in question; or a linear model may rely on a sizeable number of features, but its additive structure allows studying the influence of their selected subset.
+Models that process data hierarchically, e.g., classification and regression trees~\cite{breiman1984classification}, or whose predictions depend on factors that can be handled independently, e.g., generalised additive models~\cite{hastie1986generalized}, can with certain caveats remain interpretable regardless of their complexity.
+Presenting parsimonious and cognitively digestible chunks of information may in some cases require reducing the scope of an explanation and abstracting away certain aspects of the model's operational context, thus, while remaining truthful, implicitly offering a partial and incomplete view.
+For example, counterfactuals are appealing because they prescribe a small alteration to one's situation -- a necessity that limits them to a single instance and requires other features to remain unchanged; a large decision tree may not be interpretable as a whole, but most of its structure can be ignored when investigating a certain subspace or when one logical rule is responsible for the predictive behaviour in question; or a linear model may rely on a sizeable number of features, but its additive structure allows studying the influence of their selected subset.